waku-org/specs/standards/application/waku-api.md

 ### Application

-This API is designed for generic use and ease across all programming languages, for `edge` and `relay` type nodes.
+This API is designed for generic use and ease across all programming languages, for `edge` and `sovereign` type nodes.

 ## The Waku API